Professor of Japanese Business; Director, Japan Forum for Innovation and Technology; Executive Director, Center on Global Transformation

 Translator's Diploma in Japanese, Friedrich-Wilhelms Universität Bonn, Germany, 1985

-Member, Editorial Board, Contemporary Japan (Journal of the German Institute for Japanese Studies Tokyo), 2009-present.
+Member, Editorial Board, Contemporary Japan (Journal of the German Institute for Japan Studies Tokyo), 2009-present.

 Member, International Editorial Board, Asien, 2004-present.